BrentPease1/second-life/content/sounds/welcome.md

   image: "sounds_banner.jpg"
   caption: ""
 ---
+{{< figure library="true" src="sounds_banner.jpg" >}}

 <p style="text-align: center;">Sounds of Nature is a community research project to understand changes in biodiversity over time by studying *soundscapes*.
 Through Sounds of Nature, a team of researchers and citizen scientists are participating in and contributing to a state-wide project to monitor biodiversity in their backyard and beyond.</p>

-{{< figure library="true" src="SoN_flyer_2023.png" >}}